gvwilson/fiction/voyage/index.md

 commander, then the apprentices' deaths *were* his fault after all, were they not?

-At this point, three days into the proceedings, the hapless judge<span class="sidenote">The Ld.
+At this point, three days into the proceedings, the hapless judge<span class="note">The Ld.
 Jaarko Villems, who was no doubt aware that he had been chosen in part because his mixed ancestry would allow either side to dress him as a villain.
 Nearly bankrupt in the wake of the trial, and unable to find other cases to try,